Morpho-evolution with learning using a controller archive as an inheritance mechanism: Results

-Four measures are used to assess the efficiency and effectiveness of MELAI: (a) the best fitness for each population, (b) the best and average initial task-performance of the learning process of the population (c) total number of evaluations and (d) the average learning delta ($L_d$).
+Three measures are used to assess the efficiency and effectiveness of MELAI: (a) the best fitness for each population of MEA, (b) the best and average initial task-performance of the learning process of the population (c) total number of evaluations.
 The best fitness (a) is calculated for each population after the learning has finished.
 The initial task-performance (b) is the lowest task-performance from the first iteration of NIP-ES.
 The number of evaluations (c) used during one generation is the sum of the number of evaluations used by the learning process for each body-plan in the population.
-The learning delta (d) of an individual is computed by subtracting the best task-performance value ($f^*$) obtained by the learning algorithm from its initial task-performance value ($f_0$).
-This is then divided by the number of evaluations ($N$) used to obtain the best task-performance value (see equation~\ref{eq:learndelta}).

-The best fitness and the initial task-performance is a measure of the performance (effectiveness) of the complete MELAI algorithm while the number of evaluations and the average learning delta measure the efficiency of the algorithm.
+The best fitness and the initial task-performance is a measure of the performance (effectiveness) of the complete MELAI algorithm while the number of evaluations measures the efficiency of the algorithm.

-Figures~\ref{fig:fitness} show the plots of the best fitness (first row) and the best and average initial task-performance (second row) over the generations.
-In all cases, the controller archive does not bring any clear advantage in terms of performance: both MEL and MELAI find solutions with fitness values above 0.95.

-More interestingly, the best initial task-performance (see second row of figure~\ref{fig:fitness}) of MELAI is above the one obtained by MEL.
-The average initial task-performance of MELAI is above the one of MEL for the hard race and two rooms environments.
-This shows that starting from a controller from the archive provides a better start for the learning algorithm.
-Impressively, on the amphitheatre, the best initial task-performance increases continuously until reaching values above 0.95.
-This means that for some body-plans, the learning process demonstrates one-shot learning i.e. learning in one iteration.

-The real benefit of the controller archive however is with respect to efficiency (figure \ref{fig:ldne}).
-On the hard race and the two rooms environments, the total number of evaluations used per generation decreases over time for both algorithms (MEL and MELAI).
-However, MEL reaches a plateau before MELAI (see first row of figure \ref{fig:ldne}).
-Moreover on the \emph{hard race} this number seems to continue to decrease slowly.
-The fact that there is no clear difference on the \emph{amphitheatre} is probably due to its simplicity.
-The total number of evaluations used during a whole run is shown on the bottom plot of figure~\ref{fig:evalutions}.
-Apart from the amphitheatre, MEL use all the budget allocated whereas MELAI use less than the budget allocated for some of the runs.

-Figure \ref{fig:ldne} also shows, in the second row, that the learning delta increases steadily with MELAI whereas it reaches a plateau with MEL.
-In other words, the learning process increases its efficiency over generations when the archive is used.

-It is important to highlight that MELAI has a higher variance in both the number of evaluations and the learning delta.
-This variance is probably due to the relative compatibility of the controller stored in the archive and the new body-plan.
-Even if the controller can be plugged in the body-plan (i.e it has the same number and type of actuators and sensors), the resulting behaviour might be poor.
-This can result from the fact that the configuration of the organs might be different from the robot whose controller was stored in the archive, or the skeleton might have very different shape or size.